d3b-center/AlleleCouNT/README.md

 ### Cavatica Application

-This workflow has been deployed over [cavatica](https://cavatica.sbgenomics.com/u/d3b-bixu/tumor-loh-dev/apps/Loss_of_Heterozygosity) with a [test run](https://cavatica.sbgenomics.com/u/d3b-bixu/tumor-loh-dev/tasks/89708628-085f-40ce-a15b-2d850d81eead/)
+This workflow has been deployed on [cavatica](https://cavatica.sbgenomics.com/u/d3b-bixu/tumor-loh-dev/apps/Loss_of_Heterozygosity) with a [test run](https://cavatica.sbgenomics.com/u/d3b-bixu/tumor-loh-dev/tasks/89708628-085f-40ce-a15b-2d850d81eead/)

 ### Running it locally on a laptop?